ue4plugins/HoverPlugin/README.md

 ## Supported Platforms

-This plug-in was last built against **Unreal Engine 4.14** and should work on all platforms.
+This plug-in was last built against **Unreal Engine 4.15** and works on all platforms.

 ## Dependencies